vmware-tanzu/pinniped/site/content/docs/reference/audit-logging.md

 login using an OIDC identity provider.

 For this example, the `logUsernamesAndGroups` setting is enabled.
-If it were disabled, all values in the `personalInfo` maps would be redacted.
+If it were disabled, all values in the `personalInfo` maps shown below would be redacted.
 The pod logs contain one JSON object per line.
 For readability, we have pretty-printed each line.
 Also for readability, we have removed the `caller` key in the example logs below.
 In the pod logs, every line includes `caller` and the value identifies the line of code which caused the message to be logged.